 The High Income Fund seeks to high current income.
 Capital appreciation is a secondary objective when consistent with its primary objective.
 The Equity Opportunity Fund seeks capital appreciation.
 Each Fund's investment objective is not a fundamental policy and can be changed without shareholder approval by a vote of the Board.
 Shareholders will receive 60 days' prior written notice before a change to the investment objectives.
-Shareholders will also receive 60 days' prior written notice before a change to the Equity Opportunity Fund's 80% investment policy in equity securities takes place.
+Shareholders will also receive 60 days' prior written notice before a change to the Equity Opportunity Fund's 80% investment policy in equity securities or the High Income Fund's 80% investment policy in income-producing securities takes place.
 There is no guarantee that the Funds will achieve their investment objectives.